ABOUT US

 Mission Statement

-We cultivate in our students, and to the general public, an understanding of what it means to be human, and an appreciation for human differences and similarities across societies and cultures.
+We cultivate in our students, and we offer to the general public an understanding of what it means to be human and an appreciation for human differences and similarities in a variety of cultural, historical, and social contexts.

-We interpret and explain the challenges that people face in cities and rural communities worldwide, expose structural inequalities in the past and present and advance perspectives that reinforce social justice.”
+We interpret and explain the challenges that people face in cities and rural communities worldwide, illuminate and expose structural inequalities in the past and present, and advance anthropological perspectives on social and environmental justice.

 What Makes Us Unique

 We are a community of committed teacher-scholars and diverse, talented students who come together in the heart of downtown Atlanta.
-Faculty research agendas are active, with past and current ethnographic, archaeological and museum projects based across Europe (Greece, Italy, Belgium, Russia), the Americas (Mexico, Guatemala, Costa Rica, Brazil, Argentina, Peru and the United States) and Africa (Rwanda and South Africa).
+Faculty research agendas are active, with past and current ethnographic, archaeological and museum projects based across Europe (Greece, Italy, Belgium, Russia, Vatican City), the Americas (Mexico, Guatemala, Costa Rica, Brazil, Belize, Argentina, Peru and the United States) and Africa (Rwanda and South Africa).
 Our four-field anthropology programs train B.A. and M.A. students in the holistic, comparative and interdisciplinary study of the human experience.

 We offer training in basic and applied research – whether students pursue this through fossil analysis in the lab, ethnographic interviewing in the city or internships at archaeological sites and social service organizations.
 Atlanta, a center of technological innovation, media production, transnational migration and political struggle in the U.S. South, provides a rich context for this work.
 Such opportunities prepare students for politically responsible and ethically sound applications of empirical knowledge that can be applied in professional fields that include medicine, education, environment, forensics, cultural resource management and business.
 We also provide rigorous instruction in critical writing and social theory.

-Our students and faculty form a community committed to creating knowledge about the broad range of human possibilities across time and place.
-We aim to humanize differences and to bring new understanding and critique to persistent forms of inequality.
-Our work includes striving to recognize, affirm and communicate effectively about the many forms of diversity – cultural, racial/ethnic, class, sexual/gender, religious and regional – that shape our encounters in Atlanta and the world.
-We also work to support diversity at Georgia State through the recruitment of graduate students and faculty from groups historically underrepresented in higher education.
+Our students and faculty form a community dedicated to creating knowledge about the broad range of human possibilities across time and place.
+We aim to humanize differences and to bring new analysis and critique to persistent forms of inequality.
+Our work entails striving to understand deeply, contextualize meaningfully, and to communicate effectively about the many forms of diversity – cultural, racial/ethnic, class, sexual, gender, religious and regional – that shape our encounters in Atlanta and the world.
+We work, too, to sustain an inclusive and supportive environment for research and learning here at Georgia State.

 Contact Us